nasrin256/live-caller-id-lookup-example/Sources/PIRService/PIRService.docc/Authentication.md

 7. The system does not know which user tier is associated with which public key, so it sends the User Token to the authentication server.
 8. Authentication server verifies the User Token and returns the public key that is associated with the User Tier.
-The system verifies that the returned public key is present in the Token Issuer Directory and it is valid based in the current time.
+The system verifies that the returned public key is present in the Token Issuer Directory and it is valid based on the current time.
 9. The system constructs a Privacy Pass token request using the specific public key.
 The token request is sent along with the User Token to the authentication server.